2019 Eastern Washington Eagles football team

 The 2019 Eastern Washington Eagles football team represented Eastern Washington University in the 2019 NCAA Division I FCS football season.
 The team was coached by third year head coach Aaron Best.
 The Eagles played their home games at Roos Field in Cheney, Washington and were a member of the Big Sky Conference.
 They finished the season 7–5, 6–2 in Big Sky play to finish in a three-way tie for third place.

-Previous season

-The Eagles finished the 2018 season 12–3, 7–1 in Big Sky play to finish in a three-way tie for first place.
-They received the third seed in the FCS Playoffs and advanced to the National Championship Game, where they lost to North Dakota State.

 Preseason

 Polls

 On July 15, 2019 during the Big Sky Kickoff in Spokane, Washington, the Eagles were predicted to win the Big Sky by both the coaches and media.

 Preseason All-Conference Team

 The Eagles had one player selected to the Preseason All-Conference Team.